 Putin signs annexation laws as Russia calls U.S. military aid for Ukraine an "immediate threat"

-Putin signs annexation laws as Russia calls U.S. military aid for Ukraine an "immediate threat"get the free app

 As Vladimir Putin signed laws Wednesday formally declaring a huge swath of Ukraine part of Russia, his ambassador in Washington called the United States' plan to provide Ukraine with an additional $625 million in military aid an "immediate threat" to Russia's strategic interests.
 The ambassador said the ongoing provision of heavy weapons to Ukraine had cemented "Washington's status as a participant in the conflict."